nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 You can delete assignments from your assignment list by specifying the assignment `INDEX` as shown in your list.

 You can delete **one or more than one** assignment at a time.
-Here is an example:
+Here is an example of a usage scenario:

 1) You have completed some of your assignments ("Statistics tutorial" and "Biology lab report" as shown in the figure below), and would like to delete them from your assignment list.
 2) You can simply enter `delete 1 3` into the command line as per their indexes as circled and labelled in the figure.
 3) The assignments "Statistics tutorial" and "Biology lab report" are no longer displayed and are successfully deleted from your assignment list.

-Example commands:
+4) A "Deleted assignments" message will be displayed in the command box.

+Examples:
 * `delete 1`
 * `delete 4 5`
 * `delete 2 3 1`